AnthonyMadia/war-game/README.md

 ## Currently Working on:

-👨‍💻 Adding winner's score to local storage

-👨‍💻 Adding winner's score to local storage
+👨‍💻 Adding winner's score to local storage to update Scoreboard